rodrigoalcarazdelaosa/fisiquimicamente/content/en/post/SpaceX-Demo-2/index.md

 If you look at the video of the launch, in the lower left corner you can see the module of the **velocity** (speed from here on), in km/h, and the **altitude**, in km, of the rocket in real time as it ascends to approximately 200$thinspace$km.
 What did I think when I saw that data?
 Well, write the values down [^3], represent them and make a small **empirical study** about the **cinematics** of the **Falcon 9**.

-[^3]: I'd love to be able to tell you that I used a fully automated algorithm with optical character recognition (OCR) to read the values in the video, [like some other *freaks* and capable that I've dared to do](https://forum.nasaspaceflight.com/index.php?topic=40983.0).
+[^3]: I'd love to tell you that I used a fully automated algorithm with optical character recognition (OCR) to read the values in the video, [like some other *freaks* and capable that I've dared to do](https://forum.nasaspaceflight.com/index.php?topic=40983.0).
 But no, I'm afraid all I did was play the video in 10 second jumps, manually entering the speed and altitude values 🤷‍♂️.

-[^3]: Me encantaría poderte decir que utilicé un algoritmo totalmente automatizado con reconocimiento óptico de caracteres (OCR) para leer los valores del vídeo, [como alguno más *friki* y capaz que yo se ha atrevido a hacer](https://forum.nasaspaceflight.com/index.php?topic=40983.0).
-Pero no, me temo que lo único que hice fue reproducir el vídeo en saltos de 10 segundos, anotando manualmente los valores de la velocidad y la altitud 🤷‍♂️.

 ### Altitud